CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 <span class="beta-indicator">BETA</span> - For access, please see [Overview of App Components](/docs/overview-of-app-components)

 By building with App Components, applications can display customized widgets, forms, and rules within Asana's user interface.
-The [UI Builder](https://app.asana.com/0/my-apps/response-builder) is a place for developers to build the user interface of these capabilities in an dynamic, interactive test environment.
+The [UI Builder](https://app.asana.com/0/my-apps/response-builder) is a place for developers to build the user interface of these capabilities in a dynamic, interactive test environment.

 Use the UI Builder to see how your: